 - The evidence is shared with the teacher and the evaluator provides summary remarks based upon the observation.

-** Non-tenured teachers and teachers identified as needs improvement or unsatisfactory will participate at least twice during the year.
+** Non-tenured teachers and teachers rated as Needs Improvement or Unsatisfactory will participate at least twice during the year.